 HEALTH AND GENETIC TESTING

 Here is a brief insight into genetic issues within the Cavapoo and Toy Poodle that we test for at Prestige Cavapoo.
-Some dogs are tested for more than others depending on their breed and all copies of our dogs CLEAR results will be available for you to see when you visit us.
+Some dogs are tested for more than others depending on their parents testing history and their breed and all copies of our dogs CLEAR results will be available for you to see when you visit us.
 No dogs are ever bred from that are tested and are found to be at risk of any of these conditions.

 What is Congenital Macrothrombocytopenia?

 This is a benign disorder of platelet production that leads to abnormally large, sparse platelets.
 Affected dogs typically do not suffer any ill effects from the size or number of their platelets, but their reduced number of platelets on a routine blood panel can be concerning.
 As such, dogs with inherited macrothrombocytopenia are often unnecessarily subjected to a number of diagnostic tests and medications to rule out an underlying cause of their macrothrombocytopenia, including diseases of infectious, inflammatory, autoimmune, or toxic origins.